rohanchandra/noto-emoji-regular-to-svg/README.md

 A mapping of emoji filenames to categories based on data from the [emoji-data](https://github.com/iamcal/emoji-data) project is available in `/json`.

+These files can be downloaded from the [releases page](https://github.com/rohanchandra/noto-emoji-regular-to-svg/releases).

 ## Build

 To recreate the SVG font and glyph paths, the following dependencies are required: